St Michael's Mount Tramway: Purposes

 The tramway was developed around 1900 by the castle's owner – Lord St Levan – to haul supplies ranging from building materials to groceries up to the castle and dustbins downhill.
 A notable traffic was Lord St Levan's regalia for the Coronation in 1953.
 It has never operated a passenger service, though one was contemplated in the late 1930s.

-The route
+Route

 The single track tramway originally ran from the quayside, but some years ago it was cut back to start from a short, level, enclosed loading area.
 At the castle end of this loading area the line plunges into a tunnel and begins its ascent which is entirely in tunnel.
 Most of the tunnel was built using the cut and cover method, with just the uppermost few yards being bored through granite.
 The tunnel is generally about 5 ft wide and 7 ft high, except for the section through granite which is about 6 ft high.

 The line is level only at the loading areas at its ends.
 In between it runs on slopes ranging from 1 in 14 (7.14 %) near the foot to 1 in 1.9 (52.6%) for the last 40 yd, giving a total rise of 173 ft, emerging near the castle's kitchens.